42akurz/ft_transcendence/README.md

 # ft_transcendence
+* Full stack Web Application

-## Final project of the 42 Core Curriculum
+* Final project of the 42 Core Curriculum

 ### Description
-* Full stack Web Application
 * Including online Pong Game with matchmaking system and game invitations
 * Chat rooms and personal messages with ban, mute and admin options
 * Friends and ability to block users